coderaiser/node-faust/README.md

 # Faust

 Github authorization.
-First things first: get key and secret from `https://github.com/settings/applications`.
+First things first:
+- get key and secret from `https://github.com/settings/applications`
-Set url to yours in applications tab of settings `http://your-url`.
+- set url to yours in applications tab of settings `http://your-url`
-Start server and you ready to go.
+- start server and you ready to go

 ## Install